United States Department of State

 Professional-level speaking ability in a foreign language is welcome, but not a requirement for applying.
 However, the applicant must be willing to be trained by the Department of State in a foreign language to meet a job requirement or expectation.
 These will be important considerations in the competitive promotion process.

 How to Apply

 To apply, applicants must first register on USAJOBS at www.usajobs.gov and create an online federal resume.
 Your online resume must be typed or you may cut and paste an existing resume into the space provided.
-Once you have completed the registration process, select the “Apply Online” button to the right of the STS vacancy announcement (https://state.usajobs.gov/GetJob/ViewDetails/353709500).
+Once you have completed the registration process, select the “Apply Online” button to the right of the STS vacancy announcement (https://www.usajobs.gov/GetJob/ViewDetails/367272300).
 That button will transfer you to Gateway to State.
-The deadline to submit completed applications is November 20, 2013.

 Follow the “apply online” instructions at Gateway to State by answering self-assessment questions for the specific job to which you are applying.
 When completed, the information you provided at USAJOBS and the answers to the Gateway to State questions will become your application.
 Your registration, resume, and responses to questions will be used to evaluate your qualifications for this job.
 In addition, you may need to fax or upload some information to complete your application package.